 what if i later realize fire and emergency services no longer interest me?

 No worries.
-The skills you learn as a Zone 3 Fire Explorer are adaptable to whatever career, passion, or opportunity you wish to pursue.
-The limits of your commitment to the Fire Service is up to you ... we encourage you to pursue the fire inside you, whatever it may be.
+The skills you learn as a Zone 3 Fire Explorer are adaptable to whatever career or opportunity you wish to pursue.
+The limits of your commitment to the Fire Service is up to you ... we encourage you to pursue your passion, whatever it may be.

 Can i receive volunteer hours through the program?

 YES.
 Keep track of your volunteer hours on the required form provided by your school or workplace, and bring it to an Advisor to sign-off after each meeting or event.
 Active participation in the program and attendance for each of the meetings/events will have to be confirmed in order for the form to be signed-off.

 There are many ... much to many to highlight in the FAQ.
 In broad terms, the Zone 3 Fire Explorer program never hesitates to provide opportunity, and those opportunities breed responsibility.
 There are many aspects of an Explorers commitment that warrants leadership both of oneself and others, whether that be during probation, during a response, or in the fire station.
 Take a look at our Rules and Regulations for specific responsibilities.

 How strict is the program?
 How are disciplinary actions handled?